 And I understand.

-Our lives today are fully booked, and so it feels like we use up all the motivation we have on our day job, or family, or business and suddenly we don’t have any left for that other thing we know we want, also (Painting/Writing/Guitar/Time w/Family etc..).
-That and there's so much we can do.
+Our lives today are fully booked, and so it feels like we use up all the motivation we have on our day job, or family, or business, and suddenly we don’t have any left for that other thing we know we want: painting, writing, guitar, time with family, etc.

 Dissecting this with clients has been extremely fruitful.

 In 1-1 conversations having someone with a keen eye to listen, reflect, and help you dissect and untangle your motivations and problems can drop a huge burden from your plate.

 The burden that is dropped is the weight associated with a lack of clarity.

 And we continue problems when we don’t understand them.

 You can work up these problems in your mind for a month, years, or even decades.
 It’s these tangled, complex clouds that float above your head.
 You walk around with them like a weight.